Additrejo/IPN-Programming-Fundamentals-C-Language-/README.md

 # IPN - Programming Fundamentals (C Language)
-These are my practices of language C. during my degree in communications and electronic at the National Politecnic Institute.
+These are my C programming fundamentals practices during my first year in communications and electronics at the Instituto Politécnico Nacional.